neoimpulseGmbH/cap-js-xml-protocol/README.md

 # CDS XMLAdapter Plugin

-This plugin for the SAP Cloud Application Programming Model (CAP) adds support for XML payloads by extending the default REST adapter.
-It parses incoming XML payloads, converts them to JSON, and ensures compatibility with CAP's processing logic.
+This plugin for the SAP Cloud Application Programming Model (CAP) extends the default REST adapter to support XML payloads.
+It parses incoming XML data, converts it to JSON, and ensures compatibility with CAP's processing logic.

 ## Features

--   Automatically parses incoming XML payloads to JSON.
+-   Parses incoming XML payloads into JSON.
 -   Converts `Content-Type` from `application/xml` to `application/json` for CAP compatibility.
+-   Removes XML namespaces and attributes to create a clean JSON structure.
+-   Converts boolean values correctly (`"true"` → `true`, `"false"` → `false`).
 -   Returns appropriate error messages for invalid XML or unsupported content types.

 ## Installation